unisonweb/unison/unison-src/transcripts/alias-many.md

 ```

 The `alias.many` command can be used to copy definitions from the current namespace into your curated one.
-The names that will be copied over are the names relative to the current namespace:
+The names that will be used in the target namespace are the names you specify, relative to the current namespace:

 ```
 .> help alias.many